AI-NC/web-renderer/README.md

 Finally the response must be received as bytes, or a `Uint8Array` in JS/TS.
 Javascript has a tendency to turn things into strings, so make sure your request is set upr properly if you are having trouble loading the resulting file into the renderer.

+Currently the endpoint has cors headers to  allow all cross site requests, but we will probably want to lock this down.

 ## Known Limitations

 Currently the API is in beta.
 This means all .golf files should be treated as deprecated as they **will not work** with the full version of the renderer.